ReddestDream/OcQuirks/README.md

 OcQuirks is a drop in replacement EFI driver for Clover that replaces AptioMemoryFix and all OsxAptioFix variants.
 It is built against the OpenCore source tree, and supports OpenCore's quirks model.

 ## Prerequisites
 The OcQuirks EFI driver has a dependency on FwRuntimeServices.efi, and they must be installed together in the CLOVER EFI drivers directory.
-FwRuntimeServices.efi can be found in AppleSupportPkg.
+FwRuntimeServices.efi can be found in the release zip and is built along with OcQuirks.

-Download AppleSupportPkg from the project's [releases page](https://github.com/acidanthera/AppleSupportPkg).

 ## Installation
 To install OcQuirks, download the latest release or build it using the instructions below and then install it into your EFI replacing any existing memory fix driver.